 Here’s what you need to know.

-Best Fish Hook Removers: The Easy Short Version
+Our Top Hook Removal Tools: The Easy Short Version

 Here are the best fishing hook removers on the market: